Akshara-Bulkapuram/Breast-cancer-prediction-ml-project/README.md

 # Breast-cancer-prediction-ml-project

-------Breast Cancer Feature Selection and Classification------
+# Breast Cancer Feature Selection and Classification

 This project aims to perform feature selection and classification on breast cancer data.
 Breast cancer is a significant health concern, and machine learning techniques can help in early detection and diagnosis.

-------Table of Contents-------
+# Table of Contents

 Introduction
 Data Set